#LogisticsAdvice

 What is K1 Form

-This is how a K1 form look like:
+Here’s what a K1 form looks like:

 Sample of Malaysian Customs K1 Form for Imports